danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 eset, *by default 1000*
     The number of energy points for the Green's function sampling.
-For insulators it should be in the order of 100 if the Fermi level is choosen carefully and for metals it should be in the order of 1000 for convergence, but convergence tests should be made.
+For insulators it should be in the order of 100 if the Fermi level is chosen carefully and for metals it should be in the order of 1000 for convergence, but convergence tests should be made.
 It is desirable to keep this as low as possible to reduce computational time and resources.